As of Tuesday the state had not gotten any official communication from the federal government regarding additional shots.

-The seven-day positivity average, which lags by a week, is 6.3 percent, up from 4.7 percent days earlier.
+The seven-day case positivity average, which lags by a week, remains at 1.2 percent.

-Twenty-four more Minnesotans have died of COVID-19, the Minnesota Department of Health said Tuesday, for a total of 4,896.
+Six more Minnesotans have died of COVID-19, the Minnesota Department of Health said Friday.

 Roughly 67 percent of Minnesotans age 16 and older are at least partially vaccinated.